 A lot of people think this song was written for that movie where Ted Striker drives Bigfoot through a brewery, but in fact the movie was inspired by the song, which was a thing they did in the 1970‘s, because a movie based on Pong would suck.

-Today is Gabrielle‘s birthday and I picked this song for her because when we last spoke a couple of weeks ago, she told me that she had to quit her fast food job because, long story short, the boss was hassling her over some bullshit.
-This week Gabrielle started a culinary course, so I’m proud of her for having the confidence to stand up for herself, be who she is and move on to bigger and better things.
+Today is Levi‘s birthday and I picked this song for him because when we last spoke a couple of weeks ago, he told me that he had to quit his fast food job because, long story short, the boss was hassling him over some bullshit.
+This week Levi started a culinary course, so I’m proud of him for having the confidence to stand up for himself, be who he is and move on to bigger and better things.

 I don’t know what show the video embedded below was recorded for, but I love how Johnny Paycheck looks like The Southern Gandalf.
-Happy Birthday Gabby!
+Happy Birthday Levi!